-Some popular tent manufacturers are Eureka, Colman, MSR, Kelty, REI and Outwell.
+Some popular tent manufacturers are Eureka, Coleman, MSR, Kelty, RE, and Outwell.
 But there are many more!
 At any rate, choose a brand that is well-known and trusted when you buy your tent.

 For an enjoyable camping holiday, take your time and plan well before you purchase your tent.
 When you’re out in a wilderness area or forest, the wrong camping gear can cause you to regret having planned a camping expedition!